hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/artifacts.md

 # Artifacts

-We list artifacts from our methodology by 3 separate topics: tool selection, blog extraction, and data set collection.
+We list artifacts from our methodology by 3 separate topics: malware collection, malware characterization, and data set collection.

 {: .fs-6 .fw-300 }